Cale Makar Game Preview: Avalanche vs. Kraken

 Makar Season Stats Insights

-- Makar has a point in seven of 11 games this year, with multiple points in five of them.

-- Makar has an assist in six of 11 games played this season, including multiple assists four times.
+- In eight of 13 games this season, Makar has registered an assist, and in four of those matches recorded two or more.

+- Makar's odds on his point total prop carry an implied probability of 67.5% that he hits the over.

-- The implied probability that Makar goes over his points over/under is 69.4%, based on the odds.
+- The implied probability of Makar going over his assist prop bet, based on the odds, is 58.2%.

-- Given his moneyline odds, Makar has an implied probability of 59.8% of going over his assist prop bet.

 Sign up for Underdog fantasy today.